ebaauw/homebridge-rpi/README.md

 Alternatively, edit the configuration using the Homebridge RPi settings in Homebridge Config UI X.

+#### Local Raspberry Pi
 In homebridge's config.json you need to specify Homebridge RPi as a platform plugin:
 ```json
 "platforms": [
   {